Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/README.md

 * Power supply: Corsair SF 600W 80+ Platinum

 ## OpenCore guide
-I followed the [*Dortania*](https://dortania.github.io/OpenCore-Install-Guide/) guide step-by-step and so far the results are good.
-As I'm new to OpenCore I'll only add a few comments.
+I followed the [*Dortania*](https://dortania.github.io/OpenCore-Install-Guide/) guide step-by-step; as I'm new to OpenCore I'll only add a few comments.

 ## ACPI
 I ran SSDTTime in Windows with the following options: